Benefits and Compensation

-Call averages about three to four days a month in the PGY-1 year, four to five days a month (including weekends) in the PGY 2 and PGY 3 years, and about two to three days a month in the PGY 4 and PGY 5 years.
-Residents cover call at both St. Elizabeth Youngstown, a Level I trauma center, and St. Joseph Warren, a Level III trauma center.
+Call averages about three to four days a month first year, four to five days a month the second and third year includes weekends, and about two to three days a month as a fourth and fifth year.

 Average Hours Per Week